Instructor

 Equipment & Software: One of the great things about writing is that you don’t need a lot of gear (unlike other parts of filmmaking!)
 Students will need to have a working word processor program and a DVD player/movie streaming service for some assignments.
 As we begin to develop formal screenplays, it will be helpful for students to invest in screenwriting-specific software such as Celtx (there is a free version), WriterDuet (free, online), Slugline (inexpensive, but Mac-only), FinalDraft, or others we will discuss in class.

-Tom Khazoyan has been teaching online film and screenwriting classes and in-person workshops and seminars since 2010.
-He began his career on the production side of the film and television business.
-He’s an award-winning producer, director, cameraman, and editor.
+Tom Khazoyan began his career on the production side of the film and television business.
+He’s been fortunate to have worked on award-winning projects as a writer, producer, director, cameraman, and editor.
 He has produced projects ranging from television commercials to documentaries to dramatic films in over 30 countries.

 Test